alibabacloud-howto/microservices/README.md

     [output] vpc id = vpc-m5e6qf260ypb2scdtoe4l
     ```

     After it finished, you can see the Auto Scaling Group you created in [Alibaba Cloud Auto Scaling web console](https://essnew.console.aliyun.com/#/ess/).
 Please note that the region of the web console is correct one.
 The Auto Scaling Group must be connected with the SLB we created before, and it must contain a new ECS which is created from your ECS image in the current VSwitch.
-You can access to the SLB web console page from the Auto Scaling web console page.
+You can access the SLB web console page from the Auto Scaling web console page.

-    Also, you can check your back-end web application server is working by access to the server with your IP address on your browser, like http://xxx.xxx.xxx.xxx/api/user?id=1.
+    Also, you can check your back-end web application server is working by access the server with your IP address on your browser, like http://xxx.xxx.xxx.xxx/api/user?id=1.

 5. Add an Auto Scaling Group rule